Connor-McCartney/Connor-McCartney.github.io/_pages/misc/assembly.md

 There are also many compilers, such as NASM and GAS.

-I'll use the GNU assembler (GAS, executable named 'as').

 GCC actually automatically invokes GAS when compiling c code.

 <br>